 General Expectations for Applicants to Graduate Programs

 Generally, a minimum undergraduate GPA of 3.0 (where A is 4.0), based on all undergraduate courses taken at an accredited college or university, is expected though consideration will be given to prior graduate study and to supplementary professional experience.
 Some programs require adequate performance in specific prerequisite courses.

-Two letters of recommendation are required from persons competent to comment on the applicant’s probable success in graduate school.
+Two letters of recommendation are required from persons competent to comment on the applicant’s probable success in a graduate program.
 Recommendation letters normally are provided by professors who can offer an in-depth evaluation of the applicant’s strengths and weaknesses relevant to academic work.
 Additional recommendations may be provided by employers who are familiar with the applicant’s work experience.